aws/lumberyard/README.md

 ## Lumberyard Documentation
 Full Lumberyard documentation can be found here: https://github.com/awsdocs/amazon-lumberyard-user-guide/
-<br>We also have tutorials available at https ://www.youtube.com/amazongamedev
+<br>We also have tutorials available at https://www.youtube.com/c/AmazonLumberyardTutorials/

 ## License
 Your use of Lumberyard is governed by the AWS Customer Agreement at https://aws.amazon.com/agreement/ and Lumberyard Service Terms at https://aws.amazon.com/serviceterms/#57._Amazon_Lumberyard_Engine.